Manthan-Nepal/arc-2025/arc/frontend/pragya-shrestha/HTML-fundamentals/README.md

 # HTML Fundamentals – Day 1

-Welcome to **Day 1** of your Web Development journey!
+Welcome to **Day 1** of my Web Development journey!
 This folder covers foundational HTML concepts, a professional dev environment setup, and two mini-projects built using only HTML5 with proper semantic structure and accessibility in mind.

 ---